DiasAmangeldy/Twix/README.md

 # Mobility Management

-Robot program in the category of future engineers The robot is assembled on the Lego platform.
+Robot program in the category of future engineers The robot is assembled on the Lego ev3 platform.
 Our robot is very lightweight, convenient and small.
 25 %.
 We made the robot small because when a robot is small it can be very fast and technical.
 We used sensors like ultrasonic sensor and gyroscope and color sensor.
 Each of them has their own responsibilities.
-For example: a gyroscope helps us keep 90• in movements.
+For example: a gyroscope helps us keep 90• in movements and helps move straight.
 We made the speed very low so that he would not quickly lose track of his movements and see the wrists.

 Ultrasonic sensor - https://robot-help.ru/lessons/lesson-7.html